A cosmopolitan city famed for its nightlife, bohemian atmosphere and beautiful surroundings, Brighton is a great place to be a student.

 Whether you prefer the natural delights of the sea and South Downs or the bustle of the North Laine shopping district, there are fantastic events throughout the year that reflect the huge amount of character – both historic and modern – that the city possesses.

-Brighton is host to three university campuses: Grand Parade, Moulsecoomb and Falmer.
-Grand Parade is in the centre of town, while Moulsecoomb and Falmer are just ten minutes away by bus or by train.
+Brighton is host to three university campuses: City campus, Moulsecoomb and Falmer.
+City campus is in the centre of town, while Moulsecoomb and Falmer are just ten minutes away by bus or by train.

 Social scene – Most students head into the lively centre of Brighton for its mix of bars, pubs, clubs, theatres, comedy houses and live music venues.
 In the summer the seafront buzzes with activities and impromptu BBQs and picnics on the beach.

 The Great Escape festival has been firmly established as the leading event for showcasing new music, with over 300 bands playing 30 venues across the city over three days.